mmport80/JavascriptFinanceBook/manuscript/chapter04.md

 rows
  	.reduce(
   		(total, row) =>
             +row.Exposure + total
     	, 0
 	    );
 ~~~~~~~~

-This line of code calculates the total exposure of a fund, you can run and download the demo from [here](https://github.com/mmport80/JavascriptFinanceBook/blob/master/manuscript/code/chapter%204%20-%20reduce/reduce.zip) (best to test with FireFox).
+This line of code calculates the total exposure of a fund, you can run and download the demo from the [code repository on GitHub mentioned in the introduction](https://github.com/mmport80/JavascriptFinanceBook/blob/master/manuscript/code/chapter%204%20-%20reduce/reduce.zip).

 `reduce` takes three main arguments.